 As a family-owned winery, sustainability is our priority for many reasons.
-Our parents knew they wanted to pass down the winery and vineyards to us, so they didn’t use pesticides and herbicides to grow our grapes.
+Fred and Nancy knew they wanted to pass down the winery and vineyards to their children, so they didn’t use pesticides and herbicides to grow their grapes.
 They treated the land with great respect.

-We’re committed to carrying on their legacy in the vineyards and in our business practices.
+Cline is committed to carrying on their legacy in the vineyards and in business practices.
 In 2018 our vineyards and winery became Certified California Sustainable and Sonoma County Sustainable.

 Instead of herbicides, we employ sheep and goats to roam our vineyards, tasked with removing invasive weeds.
 In spring, they munch on new growth between the vine rows.
 During summer months, sheep clear the weeds from the vineyard floor while chomping on vine leaves, allowing more sunlight to stream into the canopy and ripen grapes.